kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-model.md

 ### getID()

-> get the the ID of record updated.
+Get the the ID of record updated.

 **Parameter**